Spooky Halloween Drink | Science Experiment

 - Adult supervision

-Fill the punch bowl with the liquid refreshment.
+Fill the punch bowl with the liquid refreshment of your choice.
 Leave about one-fourth of the bowl empty so the “fog” can fill the space and run over the sides for a great effect.

-Put on the heavy gloves and use the tongs if needed to load some pieces of dry ice into the punch.
-The effect will be immediate but let it sit and bubble and burp for a few minutes.
+Put on your heavy gloves (use the tongs, if needed) to load some pieces of dry ice into the punch.
+The effect will be immediate, but let it sit and bubble and burp for a few minutes.
 This not only looks great but gives the dry ice time to carbonate the punch a little bit.

 Enjoy your party and your punch safely.

 For a variation on this Halloween drink with dry ice, a glowing light stick can be added to the bottom of your witch’s brew.
 The result is a ghoulishly glowing Halloween punch for kids and adults that will set the tone for a very spooky Halloween indeed!

 While the mixture is bubbling and burping, the apple juice is being carbonated by the dry ice.
 Carbon dioxide gas (CO2) mixes with the juice to make a “sparkling” drink.
 It also gives it a slightly tangy or acidic flavor.
 A local hobby or craft store is sure to have a spooky-looking Halloween cauldron that would hold the punch bowl with a large batch of apple juice and dry ice.
 You can usually buy dry ice at a local grocery store, especially around Halloween.